-You may be physically present but are you being emotionally-attuned to your children’s needs?
-This is a question child development experts like Erika Christakis say parents must be asking themselves these days.
-Distracted parenting is on the rise and we need to pay attention to it.
+You may be physically present but are you being emotionally attuned to your children’s needs?
+This is a question child development experts like Erika Christakis are asking parents to reflect on.
+Distracted parenting is on the rise and Christakis believes, we can’t afford to ignore the signs.

 In an article in The Atlantic, Christakis, an early-childhood educator and the author of The Importance of Being Little: What Young Children Really Need From Grownups writes:

 When it comes to children’s development, parents should worry less about kids’ screen time—and more about their own.